 There are areas in the world where the introduction of cats has driven certain bird species to extinction, but there are also areas where some bird species have been saved because cats feast on their natural predators.

 To say more than that means entering into philosophy.
 Who are we to say whether you should save cats by feeding them farmed chicken meat or save chickens by making your cat vegan.

 The thing is, cats do hunt, and they hunt at unnatural levels in urban environments.
 But their real impact on wildlife species is debatable.
-At the same time, many of us do not find dead prey at their door, regardless of wildlife species impact.
+At the same time, many of us do find dead prey at their door, regardless of wildlife species impact.
 You can learn to prevent your outdoor cat from bringing prey home here.

 Should you keep your cat indoors?

 After all of this long rant, is it clear to you whether you should keep your cat inside or let him out from time to time?
 There is no definite answer, however…